 George “The Iceman” Gervin, who averaged 25.1 points over the course of his NBA career, believes that LeBron James should stay with the team that gives him the best chance of winning a championship.
 He also believes that staying with the Cavaliers would give James the best chance of winning that championship.

-t, Gervin believes that while the Cavs didn’t have enough pieces to win a championship this season, they’re a lot closer to basketball’s ultimate prize than the Knicks or the Nets are:
+According to Marc Berman of the New York Post, Gervin believes that while the Cavs didn’t have enough pieces to win a championship this season, they’re a lot closer to basketball’s ultimate prize than the Knicks or the Nets are:

 “I hope he stays in Cleveland, personally.
 All that glitters ain’t gold.
 You may see all that stuff glittering with these opportunities.
 But we call that fake gold…